Street names in Barcelona: The Olympics

-The Olympic Games also led to the creation of new parks and gardens, such as the parks of Mirador del Migdia, Poblenou, Carlos I and three designed by the firm MBM Arquitectes: the park of the Cascades, the Olympic Port and the park of Nueva Icaria.
+The Olympic Games also led to the creation of new parks and gardens, such as the parks of Mirador del Migdia, Poblenou, Carlos I and three designed by the firm MBM Arquitectes: the park of the Cascades, the Olympic Port and the park of Nova Icària.

-It should also be noted that on the occasion of the Games, the city's road structure was significantly expanded, especially with the creation of the ring roads (1989-1992), arranged as a ring road along the entire urban perimeter.
-Three ring roads were established: the Ronda de Dalt (from the "top"), the Ronda del Mig (from the "middle") and the Ronda del Litoral.
-The first two ring around Barcelona, while the Ronda del Mig runs through the city and has different names depending on the section: Paseo de la Zona Franca, Rambla de Badal, Rambla de Brasil, Gran Via de Carles III, Ronda del General Mitre, Travesía de Dalt, Ronda del Guinardó, Calle de Ramon Albó, Calle de Arnau d'Oms, Calle de Piferrer and Avenida de Río de Janeiro.
+It should also be noted that on the occasion of the Games, the city's road structure was significantly expanded, especially with the creation of the ring roads (1989–1992), arranged as a ring road along the entire urban perimeter.
+Three ring roads were established: the Ronda de Dalt (upper ring road), the Ronda del Mig (middle ring road) and the Ronda del Litoral (shore ring road).
+The first two ring around Barcelona, while the Ronda del Mig runs through the city and has different names depending on the section: Passeig de la Zona Franca, Rambla de Badal, Rambla de Brasil, Gran Via de Carles III, Ronda del General Mitre, Travesera de Dalt, Ronda del Guinardó, Carrer de Ramon Albó, Carrer d'Arnau d'Oms, Carrer de Piferrer and Avinguda de Rio de Janeiro.

 The city's beaches were also conditioned for the Games, thanks to a Coastal Plan whereby they were cleaned and filled with sand from the seabed, and underwater reefs were placed to favor the flora and fauna with a view to their regeneration.
-Along the seafront are the beaches of San Sebastián, San Miguel, Barceloneta, Somorrostro, Nueva Icaria, Bogatell, Mar Bella, Nueva Mar Bella and Baños Fórum.
+Along the seafront are the beaches of Sant Sebastiá, Sant Miquel, Barceloneta, Somorrostro, Nova Icària, Bogatell, Mar Bella, Nova Mar Bella and Banys Fórum.
 There are also the Gas, Bogatell, Bac de Roda and Mar Bella breakwaters, as well as the Poblenou breakwater.

 In the following years there were several name changes and new roads were also baptized.